 From 2004 to 2007 she was an active part of the multidisciplinary collective «Girlswholikeporno», which carried out projects internationally, including an audiovisual performance presented at Sónar, Barcelona’s International Festival of Advanced Music and Multimedia Art (2004).

 She has also imparted lectures on new representations of sexuality in art at several spanish universities, at Université Paris 1 Panthéon-Sorbonne (2010), and at the Post Porn Politics Symposium in Berlin (2006).
 Her book El posporno era eso was published by Melusina (Barcelona) in 2010.
-She has just published the book Maternidades Subversivas with Txalaparta in 2015.
+She published the book Maternidades Subversivas with Txalaparta in 2015.